How many puffs of Ventolin is safe?

 • During an asthma attack, you can take a puff of your inhaler every 30-60 seconds, up to a maximum of 10 puffs.

-• If you find you need to use your inhaler more than 4 times for every 24 hours, you should book an appointment with your doctor, as this is a sign your asthma is getting worse.
+• If you find you need to use your inhaler more than 4 times every 24 hours, you should book an appointment with your doctor, as this is a sign your asthma is getting worse.

 Read more: What to do after an asthma attack?

-Of course, the final consideration as to how many puffs of Ventolin are safe can change depending on your own circumstances, and you should always take the advice of your GP, asthma nurse or pharmacist, first and foremost.
+Of course, the final consideration as to how many puffs of Ventolin are safe can change depending on your circumstances, and you should always take the advice of your GP, asthma nurse or pharmacist, first and foremost.

 Sources